 The weather in Montana has a mind of its own.
 It's best to layer up or bring extra clothing, especially on routes that gain elevation quickly where temperatures can drop pretty dramatically.

 Also, fuel up when you can, and research routes before you head out.
-Gas stations can be few and far between and cell service can be patchy—which is part of what makes Montana special.
+Gas stations can be few and far between and cell service can be patchy.

-Before you hit the road, it’s important to check road status and road closures.
-You can find Montana road reports here:
+Before you hit the road, it's important to check road status and road closures, and stay informed and up-to-date about road construction projects in Glacier National Park and Yellowstone National Park.

 Summer is ideal for multiple reasons, but so are spring and fall.
 Get even more road to yourself in Montana's beautiful shoulder seasons.
 Springtime means wildflowers are blooming and autumn gives you the chance to see Montana in full color.
 Though the days are shorter and you have to pay closer attention to the weather, spring and fall are excellent times to ride.

-One of the highlights of riding through Western Montana’s Glacier Country and Yellowstone Country Montana is the abundance of charming small towns and lively communities along the way, where you’ll find plenty of unique and comfortable lodging options—from luxury to rustic and everything in between.
-Pitch a tent at a campsite along your route, or book a stay at a guest ranch, bed-and-breakfast, timbered lodge, cabin, hotel or motel.
-For more on lodging, visit glaciermt.com/stay and visityellowstonecountry.com/places-to-stay.
+One of the highlights of riding through Western Montana's Glacier Country, Visit Southwest Montana and Montana's Yellowstone Country is the abundance of charming small towns and lively communities along the way, where you'll find plenty of unique and comfortable lodging options—from luxury to rustic and everything in between.
+Book a stay at a guest ranch, bed-and-breakfast, timbered lodge, cabin, hotel or motel, or pitch a tent at a campsite along your route.
+Please reserve lodging and campsites in advance; they fill up quickly, especially in June, July and August.
+For more on lodging, visit Glacier Country, Southwest Montana and Yellowstone Country.

 After a long day behind handlebars, take in the Montana flavor at an authentic steakhouse or local watering hole.
-Between the two regions you’ll find exceptional food no matter your taste, as well as plenty of places to grab a drink.
-With 40+ breweries and a number of historic western bars full of authentic Montana character, there’s no shortage of places to pull up a barstool.
-For more on where to eat, visit glaciermt.com/eat and visityellowstonecountry.com/food-and-drink.
+Between the two regions you'll find exceptional food no matter your taste, as well as plenty of places to grab a drink.
+With 50+ breweries and a number of historic western bars full of authentic Montana character, there's no shortage of places to pull up a barstool.
+For more on where to eat, visit Glacier Country, Southwest Montana and Yellowstone Country.